NeonGeckoCom/neon-docs/docs/neon_os/neon_os_installation.md

 ### Downloadable Image
 Neon OS images are available for download from [neon.ai](https://neon.ai/NeonAIforMycroftMarkII).
-The website is updated with new images as they are published and images may be written to an 8GB or larger USB drive or Micro SD card.
+The website is updated with new images as they are published and images may be written to an 8GB or larger USB flash drive, USB SSD, or Micro SD card.

 ### Prepared Boot Media
 If you prefer a simpler solution, NeonAI® sells prepared boot devices on